dojot/history/README.md

 KAFKA_ADDRESS               |Kafta address                                                 |"kafka" KAFKA_PORT                  |Kafka port                                                    |9092
-KAFKA_GROUP_ID              |Group ID used when creating consumers                         |"history" DOJOT_PERSIST_NOTIFICATIONS_ONLY                   |Set a value to change the behavior of the service: example if the value is 'True', only the notification will be persisted and if it is 'false', all services will be working.                                         |False
+KAFKA_GROUP_ID              |Group ID used when creating consumers                         |"history" DOJOT_PERSIST_NOTIFICATIONS_ONLY                   |If 'True' only the notification events are persisted, otherwise if 'False' the notification and device events are persisted.                                         |False

 ##### MongoDB related configuration